Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Metrics.md

 *But why not use absolute error instead of squared error?*

-If you think about what squaring does to large numbers you'll realize that we're really penalizing large errors.
+If you think about what squaring does to large numbers, you'll realize that we're really penalizing large errors.
 It's like saying, it's okay to miss on the close points but don't allow large deviations between the model and the most distant points.
 This makes sense for some datasets but not others.

 Consider the converse, though.
 There's a data point or points that deviate from the general trend, causing large squared errors.
 These anomalous data points are often called outliers, and they can wreak havoc on the performance of your model.
 Much more on this in the next post.